plasma-umass/compsci631/README.md

   ocaml -version
   ```

-  You should have version 4.02.*x* installed (4.03 will not work).
+  You should have version 4.04.2 installed (4.05 will not work).
 If the wrong version is
   installed, run the following command:

   ```
-  opam switch 4.02.3
+  opam switch 4.04.2
   ```

+  Follow any on-screen directions that the command provides.

-- From the command line, run:
+- Finally, to install the support code for this class, run:

   ```
+  opam pin add compsci631 https://github.com/plasma-umass/compsci631.git
-  opam repository add plasma-opam https://github.com/plasma-umass/opam-repository.git opam install compsci631
+  opam install compsci631
   ```